LWVS COMMUNITY BOOK GROUPS

-Twice a year -- fall and spring -- the League chooses a book that is interesting, timely, and thought-provoking as the subject of a community book discussion.
-Open to all and typically held at a member's home, these discussions are casual and collegial, honest and lively.
+The League seasonally chooses a book that is interesting, timely, and thought-provoking as the subject of a community book discussion.
+Open to all and typically held at a member’s home (over Zoom during pandemics), these discussions are casual and collegial, honest and lively.
 Leave with new knowledge and insight, and maybe a few new friends!
-Please join us!